 - 1 small onion, peeled and finely chopped

 - 1 stick of celery, washed and sliced

 - 200 g peas, frozen or fresh

-- Small handful of fresh mint leaves, washed and chopped
+- Small handful of fresh mint leaves, washed and snipped

 - 2 tbsp plain yogurt

 - Heat the oil in a saucepan.
 Add the chopped onion and cook over a medium heat, stirring often.
 Cook until the onion is soft (but not dark in colour as this will spoil the flavour of your soup).

 - Stir in the sliced celery and cubed potatoes, and cook over a low heat for 3 minutes.

 - Meanwhile make the vegetable stock by add the boiling water to the stock cube in a measuring jug and stirring well until the stock cube is dissolved.